mekise/speed-the-arxiv/README.md

 ### How to use it:
 1. Clone the repo or download
-2. Change the keys and/or parameters in the config.yaml file (**NB:** you can create different versions of the config.yaml file to have ready-to-use search criteria.
+2. Change the keys and/or parameters in the search/config.yaml file (**NB:** you can create different versions of the config.yaml file to have ready-to-use search criteria.
 Just call the right yaml file when you run the script.)
-3. Run "python speedthearxiv.py" in the terminal
+3. Run "python speedthearxiv.py config" in the terminal

 ### Dependencies:
 You will need flask, waitress, datetime, feedparser, requests, pyyaml.
 To have everything you need, run in the terminal: